camunda/camunda-docs-manual/content/examples/tutorials/jsf-task-forms.md

 Note that the command button doesn't have to be on the same form, you might have a whole wizard containing multiple forms in a row before having the `completeTask` button.
 This will work because of the conversation running in the background.

-## Access process variables
+# Access Process Variables

-In the forms you can access your own CDI beans as usual and also access the camunda CDI beans.
+In the forms you can access your own CDI beans as usual and also access the Camunda CDI beans.
 This makes it easy to access process variables, e.g., via the `processVariables` CDI bean:

 ```xml
 <h:form id="someForm">